-Even though camping is probably the most inexpensive of family holidays (apart from maybe staying at home), costs can still blow the budget, especially if you are camping newbies.
+Even though inexpensive holidays is one of the many benefits of camping, costs can still blow the budget, especially if you are starting out camping.

-In this article, we list in this one place our camping cost saving tips.
+In this article, we list in this one place our budget camping ideas and cost saving tips.
 This list is long, but bear with us, there's nothing here that doesn't need to be here for the camping budget conscious.

 Before you go camping: